splunk/public-o11y-docs/gdi/opentelemetry/components/otlp-exporter.rst

 The following settings are required:

 * ``endpoint``.
 Port to which the exporter is going to send OTLP data, using the gRPC protocol.

   * gRPC supports DNS as the default name-system.
-To learn more about the valid name syntax, see :new-page:`gRCP Name Resolution <https://github.com/grpc/grpc/blob/master/doc/naming.md>`.
+To learn more about the valid name syntax, see :new-page:`gRCP Name Resolution <https://github.com/grpc/grpc/blob/master/doc/naming.md>` in GitHub.
   * If you're using a scheme of ``https``, then client transport security is enabled and overrides the ``insecure`` setting.

 * ``tls``.
-See :ref:`TLS Configuration Settings <otlp-exporter-settings>` for the full set of available options.
+See :ref:`TLS Configuration Settings <otlp-exporter-settings>` in this document for the full set of available options.

   * Mutual TLS (mTLS) is also supported.
-See more at :new-page:`TLS/mTLS configuration <https://github.com/open-telemetry/opentelemetry-collector/blob/main/config/configtls/README.md#tls--mtls-configuration>`.
+See more at :new-page:`TLS/mTLS configuration <https://github.com/open-telemetry/opentelemetry-collector/blob/main/config/configtls/README.md#tls--mtls-configuration>` in GitHub.

 Sample configurations
 --------------------------------